It has come to divorce. Time to batten down the hatches and prepare for war, right? Ideally, no.

 For most, this process includes simply filing the necessary paperwork with the court to get the process started, reaching an agreement with their spouses, and then filing the final agreement with the court.

 We understand that not every client needs or wants to go to court.
 We are careful to protect our clients’ interests and legal rights-not create problems where they do not already exist.
 We look to help facilitate the uncontested divorce process however possible.

 We can do this by simply drafting documents for clients, helping during the negotiation process, or by providing whatever other help is needed along the way.

 Everyone Wants a Simple Divorce, But Be Prepared In Case It Is Not

-We try to help clients finish their cases as efficiently as possible.
+Our divorce lawyers at BTL Family Law try to help clients finish their cases as efficiently as possible.
 Unfortunately, though, sometimes court intervention is necessary.
 We understand you want to finish your case without the hassle of going to court.
 But the need for trial may arise at any time.

 Because of this uncertainty, it is important to always begin your case with the thought that your case may end up at trial.
 This way, you are both trying to settle the case in a way that works for you while also preparing for all possible outcomes, including trial.
 Otherwise, you unnecessarily risk being unprepared to defend your rights at trial.

 If your case involves children, speak to one of our child custody lawyers for help with those situations.